DATASCI 385 - Experimental Methods

 • Why after the referendum?

-• They sample only from counties who had an unexpectedly number of “no” votes
+• They sampled only from counties that had an unexpected number of “no” votes

 Experimental design